 Your dietitian can advise you if a low-fibre diet would be helpful.

-If you are not getting enough nutrients and are losing weight, you may need fluids containing nutrients.
-You have these through a drip into a vein.
+If you are not getting enough nutrients and are losing weight, you may have fluids containing nutrients through a drip into a vein.
 This is called parenteral nutrition.

 You may feel anxious, embarrassed or depressed because of your fistula.
 Or you may feel isolated and worry about going out.
 The fistula may affect how you see, feel and think about your body (body image).
 You will probably be much more aware of the fistula than other people.
 Talking to family or friends often helps.